Restricting trans fats cuts heart attack risks: Study

 They found that three or more years after the restrictions were implemented, people living in areas with the bans had significantly fewer hospitalizations for heart attack and stroke when compared to similar urban areas where no limits existed.

-The decline for the combined conditions was 6.2%, said the study published in the journal JAMA Cardiology.
+The decline for the combined conditions was 6.2 per cent, said the study published in the journal JAMA Cardiology.

 "The results are impressive, given that the study focused on trans fatty acid bans in restaurants, as opposed to complete bans that included food bought in stores," senior author Tamar S. Polonsky, Assistant Professor of Medicine at the University of Chicago, added.